2025 Focused Health 302

 The 2025 Focused Health 302 was the 30th stock car race of the 2025 NASCAR Xfinity Series, the first race of the Round of 8, and the 8th iteration of the event.
 The race was held on Saturday, October 11, 2025, at Las Vegas Motor Speedway in Las Vegas, Nevada, a 1.5 mi permanent quad-oval shaped intermediate speedway.
 The race took the scheduled 201 laps to complete.

 Aric Almirola, driving for Joe Gibbs Racing, would pull off a dominating performance, winning both stages and led a race-high 107 laps, holding off Connor Zilisch in the final few laps to earn his 10th career NASCAR Xfinity Series win, and his third of the season.
 He also advanced the No. 19 car into the championship 4 of the owner's playoffs.
 To fill out the podium, Justin Allgaier, driving for JR Motorsports, would finish in 3rd, respectively.

 Report

 Background

 Las Vegas Motor Speedway, the track where the race will be held.

 Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1200 acre complex of multiple tracks for motorsports racing.
-The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, North Carolina.
+The complex is owned by Speedway Motorsports, which is headquartered in Charlotte, North Carolina.